 Contains rule changes, examples of game reports, rules of emphasis, etc.

-(if you are interested in box reffing, field reffing or field umpiring, please send Stacy an email)
+(if you are interested in box reffing, field reffing or field umpiring, please send Dennis an email)

-- Head Ref - Curtis Gulliford (Please contact the Ref Allocator above with any queries)
+- Box Head Ref - Curtis Gulliford (Please contact the Ref Allocator above with any queries)

 - It is very important that as a referee, you arrive at least 15 minutes prior to the start of the game you are scheduled to officiate & confirm that your partner is there as well.